-Cairns itself is buzzing city and you can easily base yourself there to explore the reef and the other great adventure activities in the region.
+Cairns itself is buzzing city and you can easily base yourself there to explore the reef and the other great tours from Cairns (like rafting and canyoning).
 With good food and new bars, it feels cosmopolitan, with a bit of vibrancy.

 But Cairns is quite a big city – and a very popular tourist destination.
 You’ll be surrounded by large hotels and busy malls, and I think it’s worth getting out of town at some point to find somewhere quieter.

 Many people head north to Port Douglas and it’s also lovely place to go.
 There are lively bars and restaurants, a nice beach, easy access to the rainforest, and a wide range of accommodation options.

 But Port Douglas also has a lot of development.
 While it doesn’t have the tall buildings and in-your-face large hotels of Cairns, you’ll never quite forget that you’re in a busy tourist town.